doughgle/doughgle.github.io/content/explainer/container-oci-registry/pull-a-public-container-image/index.md

 ### Q: What About The 6 Worker Nodes?
 Why Is That Significant?

 Kubernetes spreads the 6 pods across the worker nodes because of the `podAntiAffinity` rule in the pod spec.
-The rule says pods with the label `app: hello` should repel other pods from being scheduled on a worker with the same `kubernetes.io/hostname`.

 The `hello-world` OCI Images don't exist on a worker node by default.